osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 The "QueryAnnotationsCriterion" message defines a number of different criteria message types that can be added to the criterion list, including an "OwnerCriterion" (specifying the owner id to match in the annotation query) and "CommentCriterion" (specifying text to match against annotation comments).
 Other types of criterion messages will be added as additional types of annotations are defined.

+These query criteria can be used individually in the criteria list, or multiple criteria can be added to the list to specify a compound query.
+E.g., adding an "OwnerCriterion" and "CommentCriterion" to the list will match comment annotations for the specified owner.

 ##### QueryAnnotationsResponse